-Adjacent to the Chowder Bay, Clifton Gardens is a locality in the suburb of Mosman in Sydney.
-It offers great views of the harbour and is an awesome place for swimming, snorkeling and scuba diving.
+Nestled next to Chowder Bay, Clifton Gardens graces the suburb of Mosman in Sydney with its presence.
+This locale provides breathtaking views of the harbour, ideal for activities like swimming, snorkelling, and scuba diving.

-- Credit/Debit or Opal transportation cards can be used to pay the fare on public transport in Sydney.
+- Travellers can use Credit/Debit or Opal transportation cards to pay the fare on public transport in Sydney.

 Dive Site at Clifton Gardens